eeue56/haskell-to-elm/README.md

 # haskell-to-elm

-Collection of examples and linked documentation on places where Elm is different to Haskell.
+Collection of examples on places where Elm is different to Haskell.

+Used for helping beginners moving from Haskell to Elm.
+Non-exhaustive list, only to be used alongside the documentation on the [Elm](elm-lang.org) site.

 * [Functional Programming](#functional-programming)
 	* [Type signatures](#type-signatures)